Local Housing Allowance (LHA) rates - renting in the private sector

 - Talk to your landlord and discuss what options are available such as moving to smaller accommodation or accessing money management advice to help you meet your increased housing costs

-- Will you qualify for a Discretionary Housing Payment?
+- You may qualify for a Discretionary Housing Payment.

-- Ensure you have claimed all the benefits that you are entitled to
+- Make sure you have claimed all the benefits you can claim.

 The government cap the total amount of benefit that working age people can receive.